Necessity of Superposition of Macroscopically Distinct States for Quantum Computational Speedup: Introduction

 This paper is organized as follows.
-In Sec.~\ref{sec:p.and.q}, we generalize the indices $p$ and $q$.
-Section \ref{sec:conj} is devoted to generalize and further extend the conjecture.
-Analytic results for Grover's quantum search algorithm are given in Sec.~\ref{sec:Grover-analytic}, where we will prove that the extended conjecture is correct for Grover's algorithm.
-We present results of numerical simulations of a quantum computer that performs Grover's quantum search algorithm in Sec.~\ref{sec:Grover-numerical}.
-Discussions and summary are given in Sec.~\ref{sec:dc}.
+In \S\ref{sec:p.and.q}, we generalize the indices $p$ and $q$.
+Section \ref{sec:conj} is devoted to generalizing and further extending the conjecture.
+Analytic results for Grover's quantum search algorithm are given in \S\ref{sec:Grover-analytic}, where we will prove that the extended conjecture is correct for Grover's algorithm.
+We present results of numerical simulations of a quantum computer that performs Grover's quantum search algorithm in \S\ref{sec:Grover-numerical}.
+Discussions and summary are given in \S\ref{sec:dc}.

-\section{Indices of superposition of macroscopically distinct states}
+\section{Indices of Superposition of Macroscopically Distinct States}

-The indices of superposition of macroscopically distinct states were proposed and studied for pure states in Refs.~\cite{SM02,MSS05,MS06}, and for mixed states in Ref.~\cite{SM05}.
-To study these indices for states in quantum computers, we here generalize their definitions, because, as will be illustrated explicitly in Secs.~\ref{sec:Grover-analytic} and \ref{sec:Grover-numerical}, quantum states in quantum computers are not only inhomogeneous but also dependent on instances.
+The indices of the superposition of macroscopically distinct states were proposed and studied for pure states in refs.~\citen{SM02,MSS05,MS06}, and for mixed states in ref.~\citen{SM05}.
+To study these indices for states in quantum computers, we here generalize their definitions because, as will be illustrated explicitly in \S\ref{sec:Grover-analytic} and \S\ref{sec:Grover-numerical}, quantum states in quantum computers are not only inhomogeneous but also dependent on instances.
 Here, an {\em instance} is a particular question of a given problem.
 The physical meanings and implications of the indices will also be described briefly in this section.